 In many ways, industry insiders and commentators are highlighting 2022 as the year when cybersecurity comes home.
 In light of the increasing threats and vulnerabilities, organizations will need to invest in solutions to secure their data and platforms (which is increasingly important as many organizations currently employ remote or hybrid working policies for their employees).

-Until now, thousands of mid-tier enterprises have struggled to justify investing into cohesive cybersecurity resources and platforms.
-However, with the increased urgency and demand we will likely also see a jump in developments from the SIEM providers side.
+Until now, thousands of mid-tier enterprises have struggled to justify investing in cohesive cybersecurity resources and platforms.
+However, with the increased urgency and demand, we are likely to see a jump in developments from the SIEM providers' side.

 So, why automation?
 Here are four reasons why we foresee automation playing a greater role in security moving forward:

-- Bigger attacks.
-As cyberthreats increase in size, we will be seeing the emergence of more specialized players and startups to tackle specific potential vulnerabilities.
-The more SIEMs compete in the security space with other solutions, vendors will turn in greater number towards solutions to integrate both bother and legacy SIEMs.
+- Bigger attacks: As cyber threats increase in size, we will be seeing the emergence of more specialized players and startups to tackle specific potential vulnerabilities.
+The more SIEMs compete in the security space with other solutions, the vendors will turn in a greater number of solutions to integrate both bother and legacy SIEMs.
 As more decentralization means more misconfigurations, organizations will need solid solutions to ensure their components are well orchestrated.

 i.
 Crowdstrike acquired Humino for $400 million to offer its XDR services.